Prostate Cancer: Symptoms, Screening and Diagnosis

 Once a man is diagnosed with prostate cancer, the Gleason score indicates how aggressive prostate cancer appears under the microscope.
 While the Gleason score indicates the aggressiveness of a prostate cancer, stage refers to the amount or volume of tumor present and whether or not the cancer has spread beyond the prostate to the lymph nodes or other parts of the body.

-NorthShore physicians and the team at the Kellogg Cancer Center work collaboratively and are dedicated to putting patients and families at the center of a healthcare experience that delivers compassionate, high-quality care.
+NorthShore physicians and the team at the Kellogg Cancer Center work collaboratively to help patients through the detection of prostate cancer symptoms, the screening process and treatment.
+We are dedicated to putting patients and families at the center of a healthcare experience that delivers compassionate, high-quality care.

 Every week, our multidisciplinary team meets to discuss each patient’s case in detail and to design a personalized treatment plan.
 Your team may include your medical oncologist, surgeon, radiation oncologist, nurse, genetics counselor, pathologist, nutritionist, interventional radiologist, and researchers focused on you.
 This meeting of the minds provides each patient with an individualized care plan to create the path for the most optimal outcome.
 Our approach emphasizes open communication, collaborating with each other personally and through one of the most advanced electronic medical records systems in the country.